Listed Building Insurance

 Castleacre specialise in arranging listed building insurance for historic buildings within the United Kingdom, Ireland and Europe.

 There are over 370,000 buildings which are listed in England alone and the vast majority of these and other listed and historic buildings in the United Kingdom, Ireland and Europe are in private hands.
-Anyone who lives in a listed, historic building or protected structure usually regards ownership with a mixture of servitude and pride – these buildings are protected by law because they are of national importance and are often architecturally outstanding, historically significant or within an area of special conservation.
+Anyone who lives in a listed, historic building or protected structure usually regards ownership with a mixture of pride and obligation – listed buildings are protected by law because they are of national importance and are often architecturally outstanding, historically significant or within an area of special conservation.

 If the worst does happen it is very reassuring to know that your cover has been carefully tailored to your property and that you will receive the compensation you need to reinstate your home.